 9.45am or 1.15pm

 saying ‘hello’ to adult who will be greeting child and parent.
-Hanging up coat on own peg.
-Child is encouraged to ‘self-register’ by placing own photo on our board.
 Adult ensures visual timetable or object cues are used from start of session.
-Use of PECS and other means of communication are actively planned for and adult language is pitched to match the level of understanding for each child.
+Use of AAC are actively planned for and adult language is pitched to match the level of understanding for each child.

 Children follow their visual timetables to do the following activities (but may be in a different order) in groups

-generally led by specialist teacher, speech and language therapist, or occupational therapist – using Attention Autism approach to develop shared attention, listening and language skills as well as social interaction skills in a small group.
+Generally this session is led by specialist teacher, speech and language therapist, or occupational therapist – using approaches to develop shared attention, listening and language skills as well as social interaction skills in a small group.
 The language/curriculum theme for the week will be explored using songs and simple activities/tasks for the whole group to participate in.

 Drink and Snack Time